JamFfm/PHMeasureADS1115/README.md

 # How to Install

-1. Load the NEXTIONDisplay addin from the CraftbeerPi3 addin section (not jet available).
+1. Load the PHMeasureADS1115 addin from the CraftbeerPi3 addin section (not jet available).

     Workaround: